|Overall Rating:||Overall Rating|

 I say move along people, nothing to see here except the chalk mark outline of another MLM.

-This does not get a recommendation from us.
+It isn’t a pyramid scheme but this still does not get a recommendation from us.

 Thanks for reading our Seacret Direct review.